Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

-\cref{eq:mean_macro_observable} will hold exactly when the macroscopic observable can be expressed as the mean of a function that depends only on individual lattice sites, such as the magnetization.
+\cref{eq:mean_macro_observable,eq:mean_macro_increment} hold exactly when the macroscopic observable can be written as the mean of a function depending only on individual lattice sites, such as the magnetization.
 For more complex macroscopic observables, the equality is only approximate, but the approximation improves and becomes accurate in the limit of a large system size.